lhartley870/saguaro-bags/README.md

 * Print Details Page

     The user can click on a bag to navigate to the details page which shows the user the bag image, name, sku, price, style, size, colour and rating.
-For bags without a charm option, the user can adjust the quantity easily using the plus and minus buttons before adding the bag to their basket.
+The user can adjust the quantity easily using the plus and minus buttons before adding the bag to their basket.

     ![Bag details page for a bag without a charm option](readme-documents/feature-screenshots/bag-detail-no-charm.png)